Braddon Street

 How Life Works Here

 Braddon Street is located in Manchester.
 This is a notably low-crime area with only 1 incidents recorded in the past 12 months.
 Some amenities are available nearby, though a car may be useful for regular errands like grocery shopping.
-Public transport is accessible, with rail and tram stops within reach.
-The nearest is about 71m away.
+Transport connections are strong, with rail and bus and tram links nearby.
+The nearest stop (Clayton Hall (Manchester Metrolink)) is 71m away.
 Properties here change hands infrequently.
 Rented accommodation predominates.
 There are 12 schools within 2 km, 11 rated Good or Outstanding by Ofsted.
 Primary schools are nearby, though secondary options may require travel.
-The profile suggests appeal to both families and first-time buyers.
-Overall, this street scores 61 out of 100 for liveability, placing it in the top 1% within its district.
+The profile suggests appeal to both young professionals and families.
+Overall, this street scores 66 out of 100 for liveability, placing it in the top 8% within its district.

 Score Breakdown